yaqwsx/PcbDraw/README.md

   "Resistors:R_PHOTO_7mm"`.
 - `--no-drillholes` do not make the drill holes transparent.
 - `--back` render the backward of the board, it will mirror the board automatically
 - `--mirror` render the board mirrored on the x axis
+- `--highlight` take a comma separated list of components and highlight them
+- `--filter` take a comma separated list of components and show only them

 ## Writing Custom Styles